Root Cause Analysis Meaning

 Below mentioned are some of the tools of root cause analysis :

-- Pareto Chart – Pareto Chart is a bar chart with a line graph in it which determines the frequency and the cost of the problems.
+- Pareto Chart – Pareto Chart is a bar chart with a line graph in it that determines the frequency and the cost of the problems.
 The bar represents the frequency of the problems that occur while the graph represents the cumulative percentage of the same.

 - 5 Why’s – Does it refer to asking questions to the systems in order to get the expected result i.e Why the System has thrown an error?
 Why the process was not successfully executed?
 Why there is downtime in the Uploading process?
 Why the Processes are getting delayed and what can be done to reduce the downtime?